Sparsh190/contact-manager/README.md

 For Backend:

-	1. Navigate to the backend directory: cd backend
- Install the necessary dependencies: npm install
+	1.Navigate to the backend directory: cd backend 2.Install the necessary dependencies: npm install

  For Frontend:

 	1. Navigate to the frontend directory: cd ../frontend
 	2. Install the necessary dependencies: npm install

  MongoDB Setup: